Lane Kenworthy, The Good Society

 A second hypothesis says the Democratic Party moved to the left of working-class whites on some key social and cultural issues — equal rights for women and African Americans, the role of religion in public schools, protection of the environment, abortion, and others.24 This is what we would expect to happen given the shift toward a postmaterialist value orientation beginning with the cohort who grew up after World War II.25 Think of two dimensions of politics: (1) government intervention in the economy; (2) traditionalism vs openness/change/individual freedom on social and cultural issues.
 For much of the 20th century, the economic dimension dominated people’s vote choice.
 Left parties such as the Democrats came into the 1970s associated mainly with more government intervention in the economy but also with more openness, fairness, and inclusion on social and cultural issues.
 This led some highly-educated, high-income persons in the new postmaterialist cohorts to vote for left parties, even though their economic preferences (lower taxes) might have been more in line with the right.
 Because of their commitments to openness and inclusion and because their electoral base included more and more high-income/high-education postmaterialists, left parties increasingly embraced postmaterialist policy positions.26 This led some traditionalist low-income working-class voters to shift to parties of the right.

-According to a third hypothesis, the shift to a postmaterialist orientation led some working-class whites to attach greater importance to social and cultural issues, as opposed to economic ones, in deciding their party preference.27 Given that the Democratic Party was to the left of a nontrivial share of working-class whites on social and cultural issues, this would produce a shift away from the party.28 This hypothesis is similar to the second one, but it says the key development was a rise in postmaterialism among working-class whites rather than a shift in the Democratic Party’s positions.
+According to a third hypothesis, growing affluence led some working-class whites to attach greater importance to social and cultural issues, as opposed to economic ones, in deciding their party preference.27 Given that the Democratic Party was to the left of a nontrivial share of working-class whites on social and cultural issues, this would produce a shift away from the party.28 This hypothesis is similar to the second one, but it says the key development was a rise in postmaterialism among working-class whites rather than a shift in the Democratic Party’s positions.